gtrdp/xbee-power-meter/README.md

 Setup Instructions
 ------------------
-1. Make sure you have these followings software installed on your computer:
+1. Make sure you have this following software installed on your computer:
 	- LAMP Stack.
 	- Python.
 	- XBee Explorer USB driver (FTDI).